ZJTAN97/learning_javascript/InterviewPrep/Notes/README.md

 - `Shallow Copy` means that certain sub-values are still connected to the original variable.
 - For Primitive data types (`Number`, `String`, `Boolean`, `undefined`, `null`), if you make a copy, it will be a real copy.
 - For Composite data types (`Objects`, `Arrays`), it will result in shallow copy.

+## Difference between attributes and properties
+- An `attribute` is the initial state when rendered in the DOM
+- `property` is the current state

 ## Describe difference between a cookie, sessionStorage and localStorage